The Importance of Succession Management for Future Business Performance

 Key takeaways

 Succession planning is only part of the picture when it comes to ensuring a continuous talent pipeline.
-Having a broader succession management plan in place ensures you’re looking at the potential futures of all the critical roles in your organisation.
+Having a broader succession management plan in place ensures you’re looking at the potential futures of all the critical roles in your organization.

 You’ll want to be consistently assessing the strength of your leadership bench at any given time and reviewing the efficacy of development pathways to make for a truly impactful succession management process.
 Linking key roles to key capabilities is also the winning move here—ensuring a clear link to business strategy and more relevant growth opportunities.